 If you get tackled, your legs need to drive forward for extra speed, then finish by falling forward.

-Types Of Wide Receiver Routes
+Wide Receiver Routes

 There are many different routes that a wide receiver has to run to get open and catch the football.
 He needs to run all of these routes with precision and consistency to play the position effectively.